 Low Ovarian Reserve:

-One of the most challenging cases in our clinic involved a 42-year-old patient with an FSH level over 80 UI/L who had not menstruated for more than six months.
-Remarkably, she became pregnant naturally after acupuncture and herbal treatment.
+A 42-year-old patient with an FSH over 80 UI/L and no periods for over 6 months became pregnant naturally after acupuncture and herbal treatment.

 Recurrent Pregnancy Loss:

-Researchers have found that acupuncture can increase blood flow to women’s reproductive organs, providing them with better nourishment.
+Researchers have found that acupuncture can increase blood flow to women’s reproductive organs, thereby improving nutrient delivery.

 Endometriosis:

-Studies of the immune systems of women with symptomatic endometriosis show that they often produce antibodies against their own tissue, called autoantibodies.
+Studies of the immune systems of women with symptomatic endometriosis show that they often produce autoantibodies against their own tissue.
 This suggests that, at some level, the body is rejecting parts of itself.
 “Endometriosis has been clearly associated with decreased egg fertilization and lower success rates for in vitro fertilization (IVF),” says Jane Liu.

-Acupuncture for women treats endometriosis in combination with herbal therapy.
-Dr. Liu explains, “Our goal is to increase circulation in the pelvic area and regulate the immune system, promoting drainage, discouraging adhesions, and facilitating the removal of inflammatory substances.
+Acupuncture for women treats endometriosis alongside herbal therapy.
+Dr. Liu states, “Our goal is to increase circulation in the pelvic area and regulate the immune system, promoting drainage, preventing adhesions, and facilitating the removal of inflammatory substances.
 In addition, hormonal balance is reestablished.”
-The herbs used are selected to balance the immune system and hormones, control lesions, and aid in their absorption.
+The herbs are chosen to balance immune response and hormones, control lesions, and help their absorption.

 “For prevention, I recommend that women reduce physical activity as much as possible during the full days of their period each month, though this may be an unpopular suggestion for busy women today,” explains Dr. Liu.
 “But it is worth doing.”